Infant Mortality Rate, by Leading Causes of Death

 Download & Other Tools

-- Definition: Number of deaths among children under age 1 per 1,000 live births, by five leading causes of infant death in California (e.g., in 2013-2015, there were 1.1 infant deaths due to birth defects among California infants was 1 death per 1,000 live births in California).
+- Definition: Number of deaths among children under age 1 per 1,000 live births, by five leading causes of infant death in California (e.g., in 2014-2016, the mortality rate due to birth defects among California infants was 1 death per 1,000 births).

-- Data Source: California Dept. of Public Health, Death Statistical Master Files; National Center for Health Statistics, Linked Birth / Infant Death Records (Sept.
-2017).
+- Data Source: California Dept. of Public Health, Birth and Death Statistical Master Files; National Center for Health Statistics, Linked Birth / Infant Death Records (Feb.
+2019).

-- Footnote: Data are presented as rates over three-year periods.
-Leading causes of death were derived from 2015 statewide mortality data using categories from the National Center for Health Statistics.
+- Footnote: Leading causes of death were derived from 2016 statewide mortality data using categories from the National Center for Health Statistics.
 County-level data reflect the county of residence, not the county in which the birth or death occurred.
-The notation S refers to data that have been suppressed because there were fewer than 20 infant deaths for that cause.
+The notation S refers to data that have been suppressed because there were fewer than 20 infant deaths due to that cause.
 N/A means that data are not available.

 - Measures of Infant Mortality on Kidsdata.org